Am I Mediocre? The Truth Most People Don’t Want to Face

 - Habit formation

-But the problem is that people usually only measure what can be seen.
-So internal progress gets overlooked.
+But the challenge is that people usually measure only what they can see.
+As a result, a lot of internal progress goes unnoticed.

-And when that happens, it creates the illusion of stagnation—even when real change is happening underneath.
+And when that happens, it can create the illusion that nothing is changing—even when real growth is happening beneath the surface.

 Mediocrity Is Often a Pattern, Not a Identity